louishinohara/therAPPy/README.md

 Once those files have been downloaded the commands in the terminal of your IDE of project root folder:
 1. 'expo install' -> Install expo into the project on your local drive
 2. 'npm install' -> Download all necessary dependencies

-* Now Download Expo Client on your mobile device via the app store*
+3. Now Download Expo Client on your mobile device via the app store.
+It is much easier than running an emulator from your computer.

-3. 'expo start' -> Which launches a QR code in the IDE's terminal.
+4. 'expo start' -> Which launches a QR code in the IDE's terminal.
 Scan it with the camera app on your phone to launch the simulator in expo client.

 A test account which you can use is
 username: test@test.com